junxit/us-congress-bills-111/metadata.md

 - 2010-03-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 5 (Roll no. 111). (text: CR 3/10/2010 H1235-1236)
 - 2010-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 345 - 5 (Roll no. 111).(text: CR 3/10/2010 H1235-1236)
 - 2010-03-15 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-05-27 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2010-05-27 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-05-27 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2010-05-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 412.